AtofStryker/expense-manager/README.md

 [![Continuous Build](https://github.com/Siegrift/expense-manager/actions/workflows/main.yml/badge.svg)](https://github.com/Siegrift/expense-manager/actions/workflows/main.yml)

-A hobby project for tracking expenses and much more.
-Built mainly for my personal usage, but its open for everyone.
-The transaction data lives on my firebase project and is **not** encrypted.
-If you have problems with this, consider deploying your own fork with a custom firebase instance.
+A hobby project for tracking expenses and analyzing spendings.
+Transaction data is persisted on firebase server and is **not** encrypted.
+If you have problems with this, consider forking and host using a custom firebase and separate Vercel account.

 ## Run

 1. Follow the [initial setup](#initial-setup) (needed only once)
-2. Run `yarn dev`
+2. Run `pnpm run dev`
-3. (Optional) Run tests - `yarn test:unit:watch` and `yarn test:e2e:open`
+3. (Optional) Run tests - `pnpm run test:unit:watch` and `pnpm run test:e2e:open`

 ## Initial setup